skydarc/HA-Venus-OS-custom-card/README.md

 2. Add the resource in Settings → Dashboards → Three dots (top right) → Resources.

-3. Click on "Add resource" and enter the following URL:
+3. Click on "Add resource" and enter the following URL :
-  - If you placed the venus directory directly in www, use:
+  - If you placed the venus directory directly in www, use :

 ```bash
 /local/venus/venus.js